saeed0x1/den/README.md

 ```
 Usage of den:

   -all
         Encode in all Available Format
   -base64
         Encode in Base64
   -bin
         Encode in Binary
+  -dec
+        Encode in Decimal
+  -hex
+        Encode in Hexadecimal
+  -html
+        Encode in HTML
+  -url
+        Encode in URL
   -dall
         Decode in all Available Formats
   -dbase64